bhavyc06/Josh-Talks-interview/README.md

-# Josh-Talks-interview
+# Josh-Talks-interview Task Management API
-Table of Contents
-Overview

-Features

-Tech Stack

-Requirements

-Project Structure

-Setup Instructions

-API Endpoints

-Example Usage via Postman

-Testing & Validation

-Contributing

-License

-Overview
+A Django + Django REST Framework application to manage tasks and assign them to multiple users.

+Overview:
-This Task Management API provides a simple way to:
+  This API provides endpoints to:

-Create tasks with basic details (name, description).
+  1.Create tasks with a name, description, type, status, timestamps, etc.

-Assign tasks to one or multiple users.
+  2.Assign tasks to one or more users.

-Fetch tasks assigned to a specific user.
+  3.Retrieve tasks assigned to a specific user.

-It’s built using Django and Django REST Framework, following best practices for maintainability and clarity.

-Features
-Create a New Task

-Capture name, description, and optional fields like task type and status.

-Assign a Task to Users

-Use a single API call to assign an existing task to multiple users simultaneously.

-List Tasks for a Given User

-Return all tasks that a specific user is assigned to.

-Custom User Model

-Includes fields like name, email, mobile, plus built-in username/password.

-Admin Panel

-Manage users and tasks in a friendly web interface.
+A custom User model is included with fields like mobile, and the admin interface allows easy management of users and tasks.

+Features:
+  1.Simple Data Model: A Task model with all required fields (name, description, created_at, etc.) and a User model with additional fields like email and mobile.

+  2.Many-to-Many Relationship: A single task can be assigned to multiple users; each user can have multiple tasks.

+  3.Django Admin Integration: Easily manage tasks and users from the admin dashboard.

+  4.RESTful Endpoints: Clear, well-documented API calls for creating, assigning, and retrieving tasks.

-Tech Stack
+Tech Stack:

-Language: Python 3.8+
+  1.Language: Python 3.8+

-Framework: Django (5.1+) & Django REST Framework
+  2.Framework: Django (5.1+) and Django REST Framework

-Database: SQLite (by default)

-Others:

-Virtual environment recommended (venv)

-Git for version control

-Requirements
-Python 3.8+

-Pip (Python package manager)

-Django 5.1+

-Django REST Framework

-(Optional) Git for version control
+  3.Database: SQLite (default) or any other supported database

+  4.Version Control: Git